ci4ic4/second-hello/README.md

 I don't seem to see my first Hello-Universe repo on GitHub from the local client.
 I am creating a new one on my laptop to be published later.

-I can edit this file on GitHub
+## I can edit this file on GitHub

+## Another edit from within code...